LLT Guidelines for Articles Reporting on Research

 A Conclusion that includes

-- general implications of the study
+- theoretical and pedagogical implications of the study

 - limitations of the study